PrashantDhavale/ToyRobotSimulation/README.md

 # Prerequisites on Windows
 - .Net Core 3.1 (Download from https://dotnet.microsoft.com/download/dotnet/3.1)

-# GITHUB
+# Source Code
-  Open command prompt and clone this repo at any drive/folder of your choice
+  Open command prompt and clone this repo at any drive/folder of your choice using git command cli.
+(Download git from https://git-scm.com/downloads)
 ```
   git clone https://github.com/PrashantDhavale/ToyRobotSimulation.git
 ```